emilkarlen/exactly/README.rst

 Both of them defaults to the directory that contains the test case file, but can be changed via ``[conf]``.

+Exactly does it's best to prevent files in these directories from being modified.

 The **sandbox directory structure** is temporary directories for